|Homepage:||Click to visit|

 |Housing Options:||Dormitory, Homestay||Maximum Credits Offered:||16|

 China is the fastest-growing country and has become the second largest economy in the world.
-It has unique history and culture and has the largest population in the world.
+It has the largest population in the world and has unique history and culture.
 One out of every five people in the world speaks Mandarin Chinese.
 Learning Mandarin and understanding Chinese culture and economic development will help students succeed in the global economy.

 Program of Study